jeffreyadams/atlasofliegroups-docs/tutorial/video_2B/principal_series_split.rst

    1*J(x=1,lambda=[1/2],nu=[1/1])
    atlas>

 So, the composition series gives an irreducible.
-Even though ``nu`` isan integer this is not an irreducibility point.
+Even though ``nu`` is an integer this is not an irreducibility point.

 Example G=Sp(2,R)
 ------------------